00015775/uzslr-isolated-dynamic/generative/README.md

 # Sign Language Production Pipeline

 > [!NOTE]
 > The code in this folder was originally executed on an Ubuntu server.
-The folder is kept only as a reference for how to extract `dwpose` coordinates.
+The folder is kept only as a reference for how to extract [`dwpose`](https://github.com/IDEA-Research/DWPose) coordinates and generate videos using [`musepose`](https://github.com/TMElyralab/MusePose).
 Because later updates were not applied here, the code may no longer work or may be outdated.

 Generates pre-rendered avatar sign videos from signer10 source videos.
 Run Phase 1 locally (macOS), Phase 2 on the Ubuntu RTX 5090 machine.